frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 - What happens when there exist multiple entries with the same `serviceIndex`, different name value, but with conflicting certificate elements? (e.g. same `certificateFingerprint` but different `untrustedRoot` value)
 - Is the schema proposed the most readable/user friendly?
 Is there a way to make it less verbose and still have a deterministic experience for the user.
 - If the sync action automatically refreshes the certificates list in a trusted repository entry with the ones announced by the server, should there be a gesture to let the update the `untrustedRoot` setting on each certificate given by the server?
-- Should `serviceIndex` be an additional property of the type element?
+- Given that `type` value is based on the presence of `serviceIndex`, should `serviceIndex` be an additional property of the type element?
 - If user has a different config on two folders inside a solution, given that we don’t have granularity of which package asked for a specific package to be downloaded, what trusted signers will be used when verifying each of the packages downloaded?